bruvv/zigbee2mqtt.io/docs/devices/ZNCZ04LM.md

 ## Notes

+### Pairing
+Insert the plug into a wall out let and hold the powerbutton (about 5 seconds) until the led on top shows red and then blue.

 ### Power outage memory
 This option allows the device to restore the last on/off state when it's reconnected to power.